Modi government expels a Canadian diplomat after Trudeau says India was involved in Sikh's killing

 NEW DELHI (AP) — India expelled a senior Canadian diplomat on Tuesday and accused Canada of interfering in its internal affairs, ramping up a confrontation between the two countries over accusations that the Indian government may have been involved in the killing of a Sikh activist.

+Prime Minister Justin Trudeau later said that Canada wasn't looking to escalate tensions, but asked India to take the killing of Hardeep Singh Nijjar seriously after India called accusations that the Indian government may have been involved absurd.

+“India and the government of India needs to take this matter with the utmost seriousness,” Trudeau said.
+“We are doing that.
+We are not looking to provoke or escalate.
+We are simply laying out the facts as we understand them and we want to work with the government of India to lay everything clear and to ensure there are proper processes.”

-It came a day after Canadian Prime Minister Justin Trudeau said his government was investigating allegations that India was connected to the assassination of Sikh independence advocate Hardeep Singh Nijjar.
+Trudeau said Monday that his government was investigating allegations that India was connected to the assassination of Niijar.

-“It’s a sigh of relief for the family and the Sikh community here because from day one we kind of had this idea and knowledge that if anything would happen to him the Indian government would be involved,” said Baraj Singh Nijjar, the son of Nijjar.
+“It’s a sigh of relief for the family and the Sikh community here because from day one we kind of had this idea and knowledge that if anything would happen to him the Indian government would be involved,” said Niijar's son, Baraj Singh Nijjar.

 “It was just a matter of time for when the truth would come out.
 It’s finally coming to the public eyes that the Indian government is involved in this.
 It’s a really serious foreign interference case.”